stadelmanma/garmin-run-tracker/README.md

 ## Features

 ### Duplicate File Detection

-Duplicate files are currently detected by taking the SHA256 has of the entire content and then truncating it down into a 128bit UUID format for storage.
+Duplicate files are currently detected by taking the SHA256 hash of the entire content and then truncating it down into a 128bit UUID format for storage.
 This method is robust in that if even a single byte changes it is a "new" file.
 However, it is also very IO intensive since the duplicate